Judge Jules picks his favourite Gatecrasher classic tracks

 Last updated: 5th Dec 2018.
 Originally published: 16th Sep 2016

 As legendary UK clubs go, Gatecrasher's original home in Sheffield is right up there with the best of them.
 From 1996 until the early 2000s, Gatecrasher One was the epicentre of trance in the UK, home to an entire subculture of miscreants labelled 'Crasher Kids' who could be easily identified by their luminescent attire, the dummies hung round their necks and multicoloured hair gelled within an inch of its life.

 It was a period of unbridled hedonism set to the soundtrack of pounding, high energy, euphoric trance delivered week in and week out by the club's idolised residents.

-Ahead the upcoming Gatecrasher events, including the 25th anniversary celebrations, we asked long standing resident Judge Jules to talk us through some of his favourite records from that golden era of UK clubbing.
+We asked long standing resident Judge Jules to talk us through some of his favourite records from that golden era of UK clubbing.

 This is quite a poignant track for me from the Gatecrasher era.
 It represents the essence of music released during that time; recorded in a minor key with its long breakdowns and ‘pretty’ riffs – a far cry from the big drops and hard sounds that you hear being released today.

 It’s very easy to go into a studio and put all the correct parts of a song into the right order – the bass, the kick drum and so forth, but it’s very rare to capture the magic that makes a good song great.
 'Mystery Land' has the magic factor with an amazing vibe that just carries you away.
 Funnily enough, it was also one of the tracks featured on the Kevin & Perry Go Large soundtrack, so it’s a track that goes further than just Gatecrasher for me.